unravelin/ravelinjs/CONTRIBUTING.md

 using a remote browser.

-Unit tests run in the browser and therefore must be written in browser-compatible JavaScript, as with code in the lib.
+Unit tests run in the browser and therefore must be written in browser-compatible JavaScript, as with code in `src`.
 The tests have access to:

 - `Ravelin` from the local `build/ravelin-core+track+encrypt.min.js` (symlinked via `test-integration/ravelin.js`);
 - the [Mocha test framework](https://mochajs.org/);